The HBS essay question has remained the same from the previous application cycle. Read on for tips on how to approach their prompt!

 Essay 1: As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program?
 (No word limit)

 We often recommend to clients that they check out the HBS portrait project before beginning their HBS essays.
 It offers great inspiration (amazing classmates) and perspective on the type of storytelling that might best engage the audience.
 Typically, the Portrait Project stories are personal, share motivations and goals, while also staying well within a 600-word limit.
 Are you tempted to write something with 1000+ words?
 Does it feel like a life narrative?
 Go back and check out these stories first.

 The open-ended nature of this essay question continued to make it challenging this past year.
 As Harvard’s Admissions Office has mentioned before, there are few if any common characteristics that make for a “successful” essay – some are incredibly creative, while others are much more conventional.
 The key is to write something authentic to you.
-This is easier said than done.
+However as we remind clients when advising them, this is easier said than done.

-More tactically, successful clients from previous years kept the essay to fewer than 1000 words (ideally 400-800), and focused on adding context to the other components of their application (i.e. resume, activities).
+More tactically, successful clients from previous years kept the essay to fewer than 1000 words (ideally 600-800), and focused on adding context to the other components of their application (i.e. resume, activities).
 Many of them shared deeply personal stories that highlighted why they would be a great fit for HBS.
-Essays typically covered two or more of the following topics:
+Typically, essays covered two or more of the following topics: